The Rock of Great Saint

 This is the highest of all Meteora cliffs, with a height of 630 m (1890 ft) above sea level.
 It rises above the modern town of Kalabaka.
 A path leading up to the tower of Aghia, meaning “Great Saint” starts from the old quarters of the village Kastraki.

-The ruins of an ancient tower are located on the peak of a rock called Aghia and played an important role as the safe place for the locals.
-Later on the first monks they also used this massive cliff to settle on top.
+The ruins of an ancient tower are located on the peak of a rock called Aghia and played an important role as a safe place for the locals.
+Later on, the first monks also used this massive cliff to settle on top.
 Today, this hidden trail has become an amazing hiking experience.
-It’s quite a challenge and of great adventure that appeals mostly to active individuals with good fitness levels.
+It’s quite a challenge and of a great adventure that appeals mostly to active individuals with good fitness levels.

 The tower of Aghia initially served as a local “acropolis” during the classical period, a naturally formed impregnable position.
-When the Ottomans arrived in the 15th century they renamed our town from its strong defensive position and gave its present day name of Kalampaka.
+When the Ottomans arrived in the 15th century they renamed our town from its strong defensive position and gave its present-day name Kalampaka.
 The modern name of the town is a minor deviation of the Turkish words Kale-bak meaning prestigious castle.

 Discover the well-hidden acropolis of “Eginio” the ancient name of Kalampaka, which later on became the monastery of the 12 Apostles.
 The view from the peak of this rock is just exceptional!